yiwuyao3863/nni/docs/en_US/NAS/FBNet.rst

 * `FBNet: Hardware-Aware Efficient ConvNet Design via Differentiable Neural Architecture Search <https://arxiv.org/abs/1812.03443>`__
 * `PFLD: A Practical Facial Landmark Detector <https://arxiv.org/abs/1902.10859>`__

-FBNet is a block-wise differentiable NAS method (Block-wise DNAS), where the best candidate buildding block can be chosen by using Gumbel Softmax random sampling and differentiable training.
+FBNet is a block-wise differentiable NAS method (Block-wise DNAS), where the best candidate buildding blocks can be chosen by using Gumbel Softmax random sampling and differentiable training.
 At each layer (or stage) to be searched, the diverse candidate blocks are side by side planed (just like the effectiveness of structural re-parameterization), leading to sufficient pre-training of the supernet.
 The pre-trained supernet is further sampled for finetuning of the subnet, to achieve better performance.

 .. image:: ../../img/fbnet.png
    :target: ../../img/fbnet.png